A Complete Guide to Invoice Factoring

 Flat Rate vs. Tiered Rates

-The majority of factoring companies will use a tiered rate structure for their services, which allows them to link the cost of financing to the period of time the invoices are outstanding.
+Most factoring companies use a tiered rate structure for their services, which allows them to link the cost of funding to the period of time the invoices are outstanding.

 With a tiered rate structure, the cost of financing will increase the longer the invoices remain unpaid.

-With a flat rate structure, the factoring rates are represented as a fixed fee, regardless of how long it takes for your customers to pay their invoices.
+With a flat rate structure, the factoring rates are represented as a fixed fee, regardless of how long your customers pay their invoices.

-This is usually the preferred method for businesses, but you may need to do some research into which factoring companies will offer this rate structure.
-Factoring companies may use flat rates when your customers have predictable payment schedules.
+This is usually the preferred method for businesses, but you may need to research which factoring companies offer this rate structure.
+Factoring companies sometimes use flat rates when your customers have predictable payment schedules.

 What Determines the Factoring Rate?